jchen20/ReadMe-/README.md

  dyslexic friendly typeface.
 The design of the application is  focused around a color-blind palette and large, hard to miss buttons to get users straight to the purpose of the app: to help.

- ReadMe currently supports Latin-based languages, including English, French, and Spanish, in both OCR and text-to-speech.
+ ReadMe currently supports some Latin-based languages, including English, French, and Spanish, in both OCR and text-to-speech.

-As of right now, ReadMe is compatible with Android 10, Android Pie, and past versions as well.
+As of right now, ReadMe is compatible with Android 10, Android Pie, and some past versions as well.